 Theory: - Question paper will contain eight questions in all and students will be asked to attempt any five questions.
 All questions will carry equal marks.
+Question no. 1 will be objective type and compulsory.
 Practical - Question Paper will be set with the mutual consent of Internal and External Examiners at the spot.

 Meat: Chemical composition and microscopic structure of meat.
 Postmortem biochemical changes.
-Physico-chemical properties of meat.
+Physicochemical properties of meat.

-Slaughtering of animals- beef and pig.
+Slaughtering of animals-beef and pig.
 Packaging, Storage and Transportation of meat.